netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessorsubnetlabels-1">subnetLabels</a></b></td>
         <td>object</td>
         <td>
-          `SubnetLabels` allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift.
+          `subnetLabels` allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift, which is used to identify cluster external traffic.
 When a subnet matches the source or destination IP of a flow, a corresponding field is added: `SrcSubnetLabel` or `DstSubnetLabel`.<br/>
         </td>
         <td>false</td>